blcdigital/blacklabelcreative/about/index.md

 black label creative is my portfolio, code playground and along with twitter, my geeky outlet on the web.
 Any cool stuff I find will no doubt end up here.
 I’ll also be adding things about my other passions in life: astrophysics, technology and cars.

 The site has been built with HTML5, progressively enhanced CSS3 and some extra interactions courtesy of jQuery all on top of a WordPress base.
-The logo has been designed by Karl Kisala and the social icons are Simple & Elegant available from Elegant Themes.
+The logo has been designed by Karl Kisala and the social icons are Webicons by [Fairhead Creative](http://fairheadcreative.com).
 Disclaimer: All opinions expressed here are my own and not of my employer.

 ## Getting in touch